This articule researched by Carden correspondent Frances Laver

-In 186, he became interested in the pine in Longford Township and after spending a month with an old Indian, John Young, in the area, he bought the land in a sale in the old Queen’s Hotel.
+In 1986, he became interested in the pine in Longford Township and after spending a month with an old Indian, John Young, in the area, he bought the land in a sale in the old Queen’s Hotel.
 His partner in this venture was Melville Millar, the first Mayor of Orillia.
-MR. Thompson later took over the whole company.
+MR. Thomson later took over the whole company.

-The same year, Maxwell Hall, a friend of Thompson’s in Peterborough, joined the company, working as secretary-treasurer.
+The same year, Maxwell Hall, a friend of Thomson’s in Peterborough, joined the company, working as secretary-treasurer.

 The mills were placed on Lake St. John and in the village of Longford other mills soon grew around them.
-When John Thompson Died in March 14, 1881, the company was left to his son, William Thompson.
+When John Thomson Died in March 14, 1881, the company was left to his son, William Thomson.

 The Longford Lumber Company operated about five lumber camps in Longford Township.
 The timber was cut and towed to the Banks of the Black River.
 In the spring the logs were floated down river in a wild rush of water which raised the level of Lake St. John by six feet.